Enough-Software/enough_platform_widgets/README.md

 Licensed commercially friendly under the [MIT License](LICENSE).

+## Flutter Versions
+* Use 1.0 or higher for Flutter 3.16+
+* Use 0.7.4 for previous Flutter versions

 ## Platform Widgets and Methods
 Platform widgets use their material or cupertino equivalent based on the chosen platform.